rguides

 • Use gganimate to show change over time or across categories.
 Keep animations simple—too much motion confuses rather than informs.

-All three ggplot2 extensions integrate seamlessly with ggplot2, so your existing knowledge transfers directly.
+All three ggplot2 extensions integrate smoothly with ggplot2, so your existing knowledge transfers directly.
 Start with patchwork if you combine plots regularly; add ggrepel next time your labels overlap.
 Once you’re comfortable, gganimate opens up new ways to tell data stories with ggplot2 extensions.

-See Also
+See also